“ Set above a Wall 12 Shoe High and Escaped ”

-With not just exact local architecture as generally only here and there with Ridinger, but even more before the scenery of hunting seat
+With not just exact local architecture as generally only here and there with Ridinger, but rather before the scenery of hunting seat

-as one of the first of its views .
+in one of the first of its views

 “ The construction of the castle in – here well visible – three wings is an early,